 Western monarchs are found from the California coast to the Rocky Mountains and as far north as Washington state throughout their unusual and amazing migration.
 Monarchs only weigh about as much as a paper clip and travel up to 3,000 miles each year, returning to small sites along the California coast where they spend the winter months.
 Ventura’s Camino Real Park is fortunate to be one of these sites.

-Monarch butterflies typically show up in October and can be seen skipping among the Eucalyptus trees at the park.
-I made my way over and frequent visitors pointed me in the direction of a fence that along the edge of the park where there is a barranca lined with Eucalyptus trees and what my rookie eyes initially mistook for dead leaves.
+Monarch butterflies typically show up in October (though this is weather dependent) and can be seen skipping among the Eucalyptus trees at the park.
+I made my way over and frequent visitors pointed me in the direction of a fence along the edge of the park where there is a barranca lined with Eucalyptus trees and what my rookie eyes initially mistook for dead leaves.
 As I got closer, I realized they weren’t dead leaves at all but thousands of monarch butterflies covering branches and leaves and forming huge clusters!

 Butterflies fluttered about rays of light shining through the trees, back and forth between branches as though dancing in the wind.
 It felt like I was in the middle of a nature show and, having watched many episodes, I played a soundtrack of fitting classical melodies in my head.
 I was so captivated that I almost forgot to capture this magical moment on camera.